-- The tree (red arrow) was growing in an 8.5 foot wide tree well on the east side of 2nd St. in front of the 629 business address. - Judging by the color and density of the foliage, the tree appeared to be in fair health for the species and time of year.
-The tree had a moderate live crown ratio of approximately 50% which is common for street trees necessitating raised crowns for vehicle clearance. - The tree had multiple overextended codominant stems and scaffold branches which are indicative of poor tree structure.
+- The tree (red arrow) was located on the east side of the road between 699 and 681 2nd St. - Judging by the color and density of the foliage, the tree appeared to be in fair- poor health for the species and time of year.
+The canopy appeared to be more sparse than normal on its upper south side. - The tree had a moderate live crown ratio of approximately 50% which is common for street trees necessitating raised crowns for vehicle and building clearance.